A Little History

 I explored live-action role-playing – eventually running my own club and developing my own LARP systems (Fools Gold and Dream Conquest) – and usually found myself in script-writing or game-master duty, writing over 500 individual live adventures over the period, many linked into the world events of the fantasy land we created.
 I also volunteered for Curious Pastimes and Lorien Trust at their main LARP events (special effects at the Ritual Circle), and did a little script work, cameos and improv for Curious Pastimes.
 I was also the South East’s Editor (UK) for the LARP magazine The Adventurer.

 I was also the artistic director for English Heritage for their live Halloween Horrors events at Fort Amherst in Kent from 1998-1999.

-Meanwhile … I worked my regular day job in corporate life in various roles in and around software development including testing it, writing it and project managing it.
+I worked my regular day job in corporate life in various roles in and around software development including testing it, writing it and project managing it.
 Software covered the gamut from commercial aviation through to web development and eCommerce systems, with a stopover in finance and banking.
 Alongside this, I also worked on the social committees for my employers organising social events ranging from theatre trips to dinner dances for 600+ guests.
 Then I ran 4 restaurants for 14 years so have all the business and practical experience that brings with it.

 And since 2020 I have been working in film and television.